clandestine-avocado/deconz-rest-plugin/README.md

 To learn more about the REST-API itself please visit the [REST-API Documentation](http://dresden-elektronik.github.io/deconz-rest-doc/) page.<br>

+# Interacting with the API - Getting Started
 Do a GET request to ```https://phoscon.de/discover``` to get the IP and other internal gateway data

 Response: